MsAleia/RWD/README.md

-This is a collection of projects that I completed for the Skillcrush Mobile Web Design Blueprint.
+This is a collection of mini responsive projects I have created and works in progress.

-Pull requests accepted.

 Enjoy!